QuantEcon/jupinx/docs/index.md

 Additional compilation options are available and details can be found in the [documentation](https://jupinx.readthedocs.io/)

-You can also see the option using:
+You can also see the options available using:

 ```
 jupinx --help